KimSangYeon-DGU/Fire_Alarm_CCTV/server/README.md

 - Image streaming between CCTV and client.
 - Fire detection and notification.
 - Access to Real-time database in Firebase.
-- Recording in a video format per day.
+- Record  in a video format per day.

 # Prerequisites
 - Windows10